Theories about Stonehenge: Radiocarbon dating

 Radiocarbon dating of the site indicates that the building of the monument at the site began around the year 3100 BC and ended around the year 1600 BC.
-This allows the elimination of a few of the theories that have been presented.
-The theory that the Druids were responsible may be the most popular one; however, the Celtic society that spawned the Druid priesthood came into being only after the year 300 BC.
+This allows the elimination of some of the theories presented.
+The theory that the Druids were responsible may be the most popular; however, the Celtic Britons who spawned the Druid priesthood emerged only after 300 BC.
 Additionally, the Druids are unlikely to have used the site for sacrifices, because they performed the majority of their rituals in the woods or mountains, areas better suited for "earth rituals" than an open field.
 The fact that the Romans first came to the British Isles when Julius Caesar led an expedition in 55 BC negates the theories of Inigo Jones and others that Stonehenge was built as a Roman temple.